kohlmu-pivotal/spring-data-geode-examples/README.md

 Examples:
 * **async-queues** - In this example the test inserts entries that go through an async event queue on the server which creates OrderProductSummary entries from the data inserted into the other regions.
+* **compression** - In this example the server is configured with `SnappyCompressor` to store region entries in a compressed format.
 * **event-handlers** - In this example the server is populated with data, which triggers events in a cache listener, cache writer, and cache loader.
+* **eviction** - In this example the server is configured to evict entries from memory.
+Some region will overflow to disk while others will be configured to delete entries that exceed the eviction threshold.
+* **expiration** - In these examples the server is configured to delete entries after a certain idle period or after a Time-To-Live period.
+    * **cache-defined-expiration** - In this example expiration is configured on the server using the `@EnableExpiration` annotation to define expiration policy.
+    * **custom-expiration** - In this example expiration is configured on the server by an implementation of the `CustomExpiry` interface during region creation.
+    * **entity-defined-expiration** - In this example expiration is configured on the server by the domain object using the `@IdleTimeoutExpiration` and `@TimeToLiveExpiration` annotations.
+* **lucene** - In these examples the server is configured to use Apache Lucene.
+    * **entity-defined-index** - In this example the server creates a Lucene index for the `Customers` region on `lastName` and uses a `LuceneTemplate` to query the indexed data.
+* **offheap** - In this example the server is configured to store data off of hte JVM heap using the `@EnableOffHeap` annotation.
 * **region-config** - In this example the server makes use of `PartitionAttributes` to set the number of buckets and redundant copies.
-* **wan** - In this example two servers are deploy.
+* **wan** - In these example two servers are deployed.
 One server populates itself with data and the other server gets populated with that data via WAN replication.
+    * **wan-event-filters** - In this example the `GatewaySender` is configured with  a `GatewayEventFilter` which only lets entries with even key values be replicated to the other server.
+    * **wan-substitution-filter** - In this example the `GatewaySender` is configured with  a `GatewayEventSubstitutionFilter` which replaces the value of `lastName` with the first initial while replicating entries to the other server.
+    * **wan-transport-filters** - In this example the `GatewaySender` is configured with  a `GatewayTransportFilter` which performs checking on the stream used fr replicating entries between servers.

 # Advanced
 These examples will show case higher-level use cases and how Spring Data for Pivotal GemFire simplifies the implementation of the use case.